gneu77/rx-signals/docs/rx-signals_start.md

 // with:
 type Configuration = Record<string, any>;
 ```

+:warning: Back to our analogy of the `Signals` type being the reactive counterpart of a class-instance, a `SignalsBuild` is the reactive counterpart of a class/class-constructor.

 As mentioned at the end of the previous section, the manual composition of such `SignalsBuild` functions is error-prone and needs a lot of boilerplate code.
 To generalize factory composition, _rx-signals_ features the `SignalsFactory` class as a wrapper for `SignalsBuild`.